 Yuantong Temple is the most important Buddhist temple in Yunnan Province, with a history spanning 1,200 years.
 It is not surprising, considering the unique setting and style of the temple, and its trove of treasures, that it is easily one of the most popular tourist attractions in Kunming.
 The temple is situated in a natural depression at the foot of Yuantong hill, in northern Kunming, and was built in the late 8th century.
 Today it showcases an interesting mixture of architectural styles, mainly from the Yuan and Ming Dynasties.
-It is an active temple and when you explore you can hear chanting and classes being conducted; monks and pilgrims can be seen going about their daily business in the complex which makes the experience feel authentic and allows some insight into the functioning of a Buddhist temple in the 21st century.
+It is an active temple and when visitors explore they can hear chanting and classes being conducted; monks and pilgrims can be seen going about their daily business in the complex, which makes the experience feel authentic and allows some insight into the functioning of a Buddhist temple in the 21st century.

 Address: Juantong Jie, Kunming.

-Opening times: Open daily: 8am to 5pm.
+Opening times: Open daily: 8am-5pm.